GrizzZ13/Basic_Interpreter/README.md

 QUIT : Quit mini basic interpreter
 INPUT: Input variable
 LET  : Assignment statement
-PRINT: Print a constant number, a defined variable or a legal expression
+PRINT: Print a constant number, a defined variable or a the value of legal expression
 ```

 ## Statement